Buell Motorcycle Company: Buell 1125RR

 In 2009, Buell announced production of the 1125RR, also a race-only motorcycle.
 The bike was internally called the B2, aimed for the supersport market.
 Built from the 1125R, the 1125RR changes include a titanium exhaust, magnesium wheels, full fairings and a chain drive.

 On September 9, 2009, Buell won its first AMA Pro racing championship.
 Rider Danny Eslick clinched the title at New Jersey Motorsports Park on Buell's 1125R model.
 On November 15, 2009, Buell won its first NHRA Pro Stock Motorcycle world championship.
-Rider Hector Arana clinched the title at Southern California NHRA Finals on a Lucas Oil backed Buell.
+Rider Hector Arana clinched the title at the Southern California NHRA Finals on a Lucas Oil backed Buell.